-Based on the fieldwork dispositions, Ipsos applied two weights to the raw survey data to account for regional distribution as well as the variation in non-response by urban and rural designations and by gender.
+Based on the fieldwork dispositions, Ipsos applied three weights to the raw survey data to account for regional distribution, the variation in non-response by urban and rural designations and by gender, and mode weight to account for overlap with regions of in-person and telephone interviewing.
+Specifically:

-- Design weight: A weight by region was applied to adjust the sample to be proportionate to the number of persons within each region, as determined by the 2018 Census data.27 The 2018 Census data was used as a proxy for the proportion of businesses in each region, as opposed to the other sources - the 2018 National Household Survey and the 2020 Survey of Micro-businesses from the National Association of Financial Institutions - that were used to create target interview counts by business size (as these sources do not include informal businesses).
-Therefore, general population counts were more likely to mirror the total (formal and informal) business population. - Non-response weight: Weights were applied by urbanicity (urban/rural) and gender of respondent within strata based on response rates.
+- Design weight: A weight by PSU was applied to adjust the sample to be proportionate to the number of people within each PSU, as determined by the 2018 Census data26.
+The National Administrative Department of Statistics of Colombia (DANE) data27used to create benchmarks by business size were not used here as this data did not include informal businesses.
+Data on population counts, such as the 2018 Census data, was therefore considered to more closely align with estimates of total (including informal) business counts. - Non-response weight (CAPI only): Weights were applied by urbanicity (urban / rural) and gender of respondent within strata based on response rates.
 For example, if an enumerator approached a business in region X with a female respondent, and they were ultimately marked as a refusal, the enumerator would still keep track of the fact that a female respondent was approached.
 During weighting, region X would be weighed to reflect the number of female and male respondents who were approached.
 Without these weights, the survey results would be biased by propensity to respond based on respondent gender and urbanicity.
-We note here that non-response weights only applied to CAPI interviews because by virtue of the CATI mode, statistics on non-response by region and gender would only be available if respondents answered enumerators' calls.
+Statistics on non-response by region and gender are not available for CATI as the information is not recorded in the sample and cannot be recorded by the enumerator in absence of a response to call.

 Mode weight: With the exception of Bogotá, there was no overlap in the geographic coverage between the CAPI and the CATI interviewing.
-Within Bogotá, 77 percent of the interviews (254) were done by CAPI and 23 percent (74 interviews) were completed by CATI.
-CAPI was largely used for the micro and small businesses: 95 percent (212 interviews) of the micro and small business completed interviews were done by CAPI, while five percent (12 interviews) of the micro and small business completed interviews were done by CATI.
-Comparatively, 40 percent of medium businesses surveyed in Bogotá were done using CAPI (42 interviews) and 60 percent were done by CATI (62 interviews).
-The purpose of the mode weight was to address and correct for a potential bias toward formal businesses (CATI interviews were only among formal businesses).
-As only 12 interviews were conducted with micro and small businesses by CATI, the weight was applied to CATI and CAPI completes for medium businesses only.xlvi lpsos carefully considered a broad spectrum of weights to be applied.
-Two in particular - business-size and cross-national - were not applied.
-A business-size χlv With the exception of Bogotá, there was no overlap in the geographic coverage between the CAPI and CATI interviews within each region.
+Within Bogotá, 77% of the interviews (254) were done by CAPI and 23% (74 interviews) were completed by CATI.
+CAPI was largely used for the micro and small businesses: 95% (212 interviews) of the micro and small business completed interviews were done by CAPI, while 5% (12 interviews) of the micro and small business completed interviews were done by CATI.
+Comparatively, 40% of medium size businesses surveyed in Bogotá were done using CAPI (42 interviews) and 60% were done by CATI (62 interviews).
+The purpose of the mode weight is to address and correct for a potential bias toward formal businesses (CATI interviews were only among formal businesses).
+As only 12 interviews were conducted with micro and small businesses by CATI, the weight was applied to CATI and CAPI completes for medium businesses only^{xliv}.
+The counts of businesses by district were supplied by the Bogotá Chamber of Commerce business listings28.
+This methodology addressed any overlap within Bogotá and ensured the sample was representative of the region.

+xliii With the exception of Bogotá, there was no overlap in the geographic coverage between the F2F and CATI interviews within each region.